 The building has improved in terms of its compatibility with surrounding buildings.
-While still reading as a distinct building type, it better relates to the two-story houses on V Street and mediates between them and the taller 2100 MLK.
-It also fills in the gap between 2100 MLK and 1229 V Street, healing the scar of the existing, sunken parking lot/ramp.
+While still reading as a distinct building type, it better relates to the two-story houses on V Street and the three-story height mediates between them and the taller 2100 MLK.

-The design needs some refinement, however.
-The visual prominence of rooftop mechanical and its screening should be minimized.
-The drawings are specific enough to indicate that the size and locations depicted are what will likely be seen.
-At the very least, it appears that the mechanical enclosure on the east wing could be pushed farther rearward.
+However, in further refinement, the visual prominence of rooftop mechanical and its screening should be minimized.
+The drawings indicate that the size and locations depicted are what will likely be seen and notes a roof deck without railings shown.
 Screening should be as low as possible; its extra volume often increases the visual impact of rooftop mechanical.